-Figure 96 depicts the by waterway zone comparison results for both POTENTIAL accident frequency and POTENTIAL oil loss for the RMM scenarios enacted in the Gateway What-If Scenario (Q).
-Absolute differences, however, are evaluated in Figure 96 as reductions from Case Q. Thus, relative waterway zone reduction factors are evaluated in Figure 96 with respect to waterway zone risk experienced under the Gateway What-If scenario (Q-GW487) in the VTRA 2010 model.
+Figure 95 depicts the by waterway zone comparison results for both POTENTIAL accident frequency and POTENTIAL oil loss for the RMM scenarios enacted in the Gateway What-If Scenario (Q).
+Absolute differences, however, are evaluated in Figure 95 as reductions from Case Q. Thus, relative waterway zone reduction factors are evaluated in Figure 95 with respect to waterway zone risk experienced under the Gateway What-If scenario (Q-GW487) in the VTRA 2010 model.
 The largest absolute reduction in POTENTIAL accident frequency (-1.7%) from the What-If Scenario (Q-GW487) is observed for the Q-GW487 & NB RMM scenario is observed in the Rosario Strait and Saddlebag Waterway zones.
 This translates for the Saddlebag waterway zone in the largest relative waterway zone reduction factor of 0.59 in terms of POTENTIAL accident frequency14.
 It is important to realize here that the 0.59 risk reduction factor is evaluated relative to the risk experienced in the Saddlebag waterway zone when the Gateway expansion is assumed operational within the VTRA 2010 model.
-However, observe from Figure 96 that the reduction in POTENTIAL accident frequency in the Saddlebag waterway zone does not translate in a reduction in POTENTIAL oil outflow.
+However, observe from Figure 95 that the reduction in POTENTIAL accident frequency in the Saddlebag waterway zone does not translate in a reduction in POTENTIAL oil outflow.
 In fact, the largest waterway zone risk reduction factor in terms of POTENTIAL oil outflow of 0.62 is observed in the Guemes waterway zone, which did not experience a similar risk reduction effect in terms of POTENTIAL accident frequency.
 Hence, these effects are a result in a change of vessel mix and timing that different vessels see as they traverse the Saddlebag and Guemes waterway zones when oil bunkering support for Gateway is removed from the VTRA 2010 model.

 Figure 96.
-Waterway zone POTENTIAL accident frequency and POTENTIAL oil outflow results comparison of RMM's enacted on Gateway
+3D geographic profile POTENTIAL oil outflow results of RMM's enacted on the Gateway What-If Scenario (Q)

-What-If Scenario (Q).
-For a detailed explanation of output format see Page 97.